dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 Constructors are methods that initialize class instances.
 That is, when a new instance of a class is being created,
-using the `new` object syntax, then some constructor of the class is called, perhaps a default anonymous one.
+using the `new` object syntax, some constructor of the class is called, perhaps a default anonymous one.
 So constructor declarations only make sense within classes.

 ## **Error: a method must be given a name (expecting identifier)**